 State Farm in Mississippi

-In other State Farm news, Mississippi Attorney General Jim Hood has opened a new hurricane Katrina related criminal investigation of State Farm, which he says is different from the earlier “crimes against policyholders” investigation.
+In other State Farm news, Mississippi Attorney General Jim Hood has opened a new hurricane Katrina related criminal investigation of State Farm, which he says differs from the earlier “crimes against policyholders” investigation.
 Hood had agreed to end that earlier investigation as part of a January 2007 settlement in which State Farm paid the attorney general’s office $5 million in costs and reopened policyholder claims from Hurricane Katrina.

-In response to an August subpoena for records from the grand jury investigation, State Farm filed a declaratory judgment action seeking to stop the investigation, and by September, had obtained a temporary restraining order.
+In response to an August subpoena for records from the grand jury investigation, State Farm filed a declaratory judgment action seeking to stop the investigation, and by September, had got a temporary restraining order.
 Now in mid-January, Hood has asked another federal judge to lift that order.
 That motion is still pending.

-Hood is asking the temporary restraining order banning him from investigating the criminal handling of Katrina claims by State Farm be dissolved.
+Hood is asking the temporary restraining order banning him from investigating the criminal handling of Katrina claims by State Farm to be dissolved.
 Yet attorney Edwin Snyder, a consultant for Hood, said, “The operative phrase is ‘Hurricane Katrina claims.”
 If it’s unrelated to that and it’s new, it’s available to investigate.”

-I can’t believe I’m saying this but I think the Mississippi Attorney General is looking to take a second bite of the apple when he has already agreed to take just the one bite.
+I can’t believe I’m saying this, but I think the Mississippi Attorney General is looking to take a second bite of the apple when he has already agreed to take just the one bite.
 The earlier agreement appears to have resolved any outstanding Hurricane Katrina claims.
 But these stories underscore that the corporate culture of arrogance is not something that these insurance companies can selectively flash.
-The same executives that once tried to bully personal injury victims and their lawyers, often with great success, have moved up the food chain.
+The same executives that once tried to bully personal injury victims and their lawyers, often with substantial success, have moved up the food chain.
 Now, they make corporate policy decisions that no longer impact just individual claims but the entire company.
 Dealing with politicians requires a certain level of diplomacy and respect.
-Yet these insurance company executives have embedded in their DNA (at least their professional DNA, a distinction fairness requires) the paradigm of arrogance and obstruction.
+Yet insurance company executives have embedded in their DNA (at least their professional DNA, a distinction that fairness requires) the paradigm of arrogance and obstruction.
 Why else do you think the state agencies and politicians are getting so riled up?